mikkorepolainen/mikkorepolainen.github.io/documents/_posts/2015-10-07-virtualization-with-kvm.md

 ### With VMM (virt-manager)

-Launch `virt-manager` or Virtual Machine Manager from system menu on xfce.
+Launch `virt-manager` or Virtual Machine Manager from system menu.
 The tool creates new images in the default storage pool `/var/lib/libvirt/images/` by default.

 <ul class="clearing-thumbs small-block-grid-4" data-clearing>